samkenxstream/saltpack/specs/saltpack_signcryption_v2.md

 ]
 ```

-- The **signcrypted chunk** is a chunk of plaintext bytes, max size 1 MB,
+- The **signcrypted chunk** is a chunk of plaintext bytes, max size 1 MiB,
   signed by the **sender signing key** and encrypted with the **payload key**.
 - The **final flag** is a boolean, true for the final payload packet, and false
   for all other payload packets.

 The sender creates the **signcrypted chunk** with the following steps.
 For
-each 1 MB chunk of plaintext:
+each 1 MiB chunk of plaintext:

 1. Compute the **packet nonce**.
 Take the first 16 bytes of the **header
    hash**.
 If this is the final packet, set the least significant bit of the